-The real-life castle from Game of Thrones in Northern Ireland has hit the market for £500,000.
+A real-life castle featured in Game of Thrones is on the market in Northern Ireland for £500,000.

 Gosford Castle – renamed Riverrun in the HBO series – starred as the seat of House Tully, and hosted the infamous ‘Red Wedding’ episode.